 6. Be Visual

 Visual data primarily drives millennial email habits.
 Visual content frames an essential piece of information utilization by millennials.
 Attempt to incorporate pictures, recordings, and other intellectual content structures like surveys to develop an engaging experience.
+Feel free to use a variety of media tools and multimedia software to create interesting and engaging content.
 It will cause millennials to feel more associated with your brand/organization and align with your messages more frequently.

 7. Send Relevant Emails